 Our platform addresses the communications needs of users worldwide, and we see international expansion as a major opportunity.
-Our revenue from the rest of world (APAC and EMEA) represented 34% and 25% of our total revenue for the three months ended April 30, 2021 and 2020, respectively.
+Our revenue from the rest of world (APAC and EMEA) represented 33% and 31% of our total revenue for the three months ended October 31, 2021 and 2020, respectively, and 33% and 30% of our total revenue for the nine months ended October 31, 2021 and 2020, respectively.
 We plan to add local sales support in further select international markets over time.
 We use strategic partners and resellers to sell in certain international markets where we have limited or no direct sales presence.
-While we believe global demand for our platform will continue to increase as international market awareness of Zoom grows, our ability to conduct our operations internationally will require considerable management attention and resources, and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, legal and regulatory systems, alternative dispute systems, and commercial markets.
+While we blieve global demand for our platform will continue to increase as international market awareness of Zoom grows, our ability to conduct our operations internationally will require considerable management attention and resources, and is subject to the particular challenges of supporting a rapidly growing business in an environment of multiple languages, cultures, customs, legal and regulatory systems, alternative dispute systems, and commercial markets.